-Substitute House Bill No. 7212 aims to amend Section 54-192h of the general statutes related to the Trust Act, specifically addressing the limitations on state contracts concerning immigration enforcement.
+Substitute House Bill No. 7212 aims to amend Section 54-192h of the general statutes concerning the Trust Act and the limitations on state contracts related to immigration enforcement.
 The bill repeals the existing section and introduces new definitions, including "administrative warrant," "civil immigration detainer," and "ICE access."
-It prohibits law enforcement officers and certain public agency employees from arresting or detaining individuals based on civil immigration detainers unless specific conditions are met, such as the presence of a judicial warrant or serious felony convictions.
-Additionally, the bill restricts the use of resources for communication with federal immigration authorities and prohibits public agencies from using interpretation services provided by these authorities.
+It prohibits law enforcement and certain judicial and correctional personnel from arresting or detaining individuals based solely on civil immigration detainers unless specific conditions are met, such as the presence of a judicial warrant or serious felony convictions.
+Additionally, it restricts the use of resources for communication with federal immigration authorities and prohibits public agencies from using interpretation services provided by these authorities.
+The bill also expands the definition of "law enforcement officer" and emphasizes the protection of individuals' rights and confidentiality regarding sensitive information.

 Statutes affected: Raised Bill: 54-192h